cryonics-institute/checkin/docs/CONTRIBUTING.md

 We also accept suggestions for enhancements using [GitHub issues](https://guides.github.com/features/issues/).
 Please review our [current issues](https://github.com/cryonics-institute/check-in/issues).
 If your enhancement hasn't already been suggested, please submit a [new issue](https://github.com/cryonics-institute/check-in/issues/new/choose).

+Let us know if your feature request is **related to a problem**.
+Please describe using a clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [....]

+**Describe the solution you would like** with a clear and concise description of what you want to happen.

+**Describe alternatives you have considered** with a clear and concise description of any alternative solutions or features you've considered.

+Add any other context or screenshots about the feature request here.

 ### Your First Code Contribution

 If you're new to GitHub, you can get started as follows: